-Justin Hughes, a former collegiate and professional goalkeeper, remains at Creighton for his second season on the Creighton coaching staff.
-Hughes was a four-year letterwinner at North Carolina, playing under Elmar Bolowich from 2003-06.
+Justin Hughes, a former collegiate and professional goalkeeper, remains at Creighton for his fourth season on the Creighton coaching staff.
+Hughes was a four-year letterwinner at North Carolina, playing under current CU head coach Elmar Bolowich from 2003-06 in Chapel Hill.
 Following a standout collegiate career, he was drafted by the Colorado Rapids of Major League Soccer and spent two seasons with the Rapids.

-Hughes works primarily with the goalkeepers at Creighton, coaching All-American Brian Holt last season in Hughes’ first season on the Bluejay bench.
-Holt finished the season with an NCAA record 0.21 goals against average, surrendering just five goals in 24 games.
+Hughes works primarily with the goalkeepers at Creighton, coaching All-American Brian Holt in 2011 during the assistant’s first season on the Bluejay bench.
+Holt finished that season with an NCAA record 0.21 goals against average, surrendering just five goals in 24 games.
 Hughes led the Bluejay keepers to the nation’s lead in goals against average (0.20), shutout percentage (0.790) and save percentage (.926).

 Prior to his senior season in 2006, he was named a MAC Hermann Trophy candidate, an honor bestowed upon the top player in collegiate soccer.
 He finished his career at UNC ranked second in school history with a 0.79 career goals against average.
 In addition to his play at UNC, he was also a member of the United States U-20 National Team pool, selected as one of 21 players to participate in the 2005 FIFA Youth World Championships in Holland.

-Hughes, 27, was a Dean’s List honoree and member of the ACC All-Academic Team before graduating from North Carolina with a double major in exercise and sport science and geography.
-He and his wife, Mallory Nicole, were married on June 2, 2012.
+Hughes was a Dean’s List honoree and member of the ACC All-Academic Team before graduating from North Carolina with a double major in exercise and sport science and geography.
+He earned an MBA from Creighton University in the spring of 2013.
+He and his wife, Mallory Nicole, were married in the summer of 2012.